Weiler P385 paver

 PavePro's booth attracted a lot of attention with its line of biodegradable asphalt solvent.

 A sealcoating application will not stick if the surface is not properly prepared.
-“You want to clean, prep and prime,” says Cynthia Thompson from Star-Seal of Florida.
-Spend the time to broom and blow off all the dirt, sand and debris on the asphalt.
+“You want to clean, prep and prime,” says Cynthia Thompson, Star-Seal of Florida.

 “Your reputation will likely suffer if the job doesn’t perform.
 Call backs are going to cost you a lot more than site prep so clean, clean and clean some more.”